 Julian Montague has developed a classification system for eastern shopping carts.
 His system is based on “defining the various states and situations in which stray shopping carts can be found.”
 This system should also be applicable to shopping carts in western North America.
 For more information on this system, consult Montague’s book “The Stray Shopping Carts of Eastern North America: A Guide to Field Identification”.
 Hugh has taken a slightly different tack and identified specimens by morphology and habitat.
 His work is on Wild Shopping Carts of North America.

 Here are my first two specimens in Courtenay, British Columbia:

 Classification: B/1, B/19

-This Common Blue Roller was observed near a Husky station in Courtenay, British Columbia.
+This Common Blue Roller was near a Husky station in Courtenay, British Columbia.
 Note the cryptic colouration as the Blue Roller attempts to blend in with its surrounding habitat.
 This species must be approached with caution as it is an aggressive ambush predator.

 Red-Banded Silver Spinner

-I’ve observed this Red-banded Silver Spinner in the same location for several days now and was able to identify it by its diagnostic field mark (see image – right).
+I’ve observed this Red-banded Silver Spinner in the same location for several days now.
+I was able to identify it by its diagnostic field mark (see image – right).
 This was a lifer for me and I was pretty excited confirm the species.
 The Red-banded Silver Spinner prefers vacant lots, yard edges of abandoned houses and other edge habitat.
 This one was basking in the late afternoon sun enabling me to approach quite close to it.
 Non-aggressive, Red-banded Silver Spinners are a delight to watch.

-Much more research is needed to define the range of the Red-banded Silver Spinner on Vancouver Island.
+More research is needed to define the range of the Red-banded Silver Spinner on Vancouver Island.